wahyumaulana/cypress-automation-test/README.md

 ### Test Cases

-Test cases covering positive and negative test scenario to ensure the Sign Up functionality.
+Test cases covering positive and negative test scenario to ensure the `Autobahn Sign Up` functionality.
 Below are some of the test cases included:

 1. **Signs up using a temporary email**
    - Verify that users can sign up with valid email and password.